Take the edge off the dog days of summer with our picks for the best places to cool off in the US, from natural swimming holes to man-made fountains.

 A family enjoying one of many tubing rides located at Wet-N-Wild Water Park in Orlando, FL.

-Some local boys play in a waterfall in Kauai, HI.
+Local children play in a waterfall in Kauai, HI.

 A competitor coming to the end of the Challenge Course at Brownstone Exploration & Discovery Park in Portland, CT.